-- Prepare a PowerPoint file with video recording as if you were making a 15-minute group presentation. - Presentation of PowerPoint (in-person or virtual) is not required. - To gain a deeper appreciation of the course materials by researching a self-selected, real-life company. - See OWL for the sign-up procedure (first-come, first-served). - General topic is predetermined for each group. - Choose a specific company within the general topic by one week before your presentation due date; the instructor must approve your specific company. - Find out and describe what a real company is doing in terms of the general topic you signed up for. - You must also give insight into why the company does things the way it does and make suggestions for improvement wherever possible. - For detailed instructions on the presentation work, see OWL. - PowerPoint file is due by 8:00AM on the due date see OWL for the specific due dates for each group. - Prepare a PowerPoint file with video recording. - Instruction on how to record videos using PowerPoint is provided on OWL. - When you complete the PowerPoint file, you need to have 2 copies: one copy saved as a PowerPoint file and the second copy saved as a MP4 file. - MP4 file then must be saved on one group member's Western Office 365 OneDrive. - "Copy link" of the MP4 file.
-Share only with people in UWO with the link.
+- Prepare a PowerPoint file with video recording as if you were making a 15-minute group presentation. - Presentation of PowerPoint (in-person or virtual) is not required. - To gain a deeper appreciation of the course materials by researching a self-selected, real-life company. - o See OWL for the sign-up procedure (first-come, first-served). - General topic is predetermined for each group. - Choose a specific company within the general topic by one week before your presentation due date; the instructor must approve your specific company. - Find out and describe what a real company is doing in terms of the general topic you signed up for. - You must also give insight into why the company does things the way it does and make suggestions for improvement wherever possible. - o For detailed instructions on the presentation work, see OWL. - PowerPoint file is due by 8:00AM on the due date see OWL for the specific due dates for each group. - o Prepare a PowerPoint file with video recording. - Instruction on how to record videos using PowerPoint is provided on OWL. - When you complete the PowerPoint file, you need to have 2 copies: one copy saved as a PowerPoint file and the second copy saved as a MP4 file. - MP4 file then must be saved on one group member's Western Office 365 OneDrive. - "Copy link" of the MP4 file.
+Share with anyone with the link.
 Do not allow editing.
-Do not set any passwords. - After you copy the link, please leave the MP4 file in OneDrive and do not make any changes to it. - The PowerPoint file must contain the following: - Title page clearly showing the link to the MP4 file. - Do not include your student ID anywhere in the file (since other students will view your presentation). - Presentation slides - It is easiest to have one speaker (one recording) per slide. - The last slide of PowerPoint must contain sources/references for your presentation. - The PowerPoint file must then be saved as a PDF file. - Please submit the PDF file to OWL Assignments. - One submission per group is sufficient; the contents will be analyzed for plagiarism by Turnitin.com. - You need to submit the PDF file because the file size cannot exceed 20MB for Turnitin.com. - 10 points will be deducted from the presentation mark (total = 45 points) if the PDF is submitted late.
+Do not set any passwords. - If the MP4 file is in a folder, the folder must also have the status "shared." - After you copy the link, please leave the MP4 file in OneDrive and do not make any changes to it. - The PowerPoint file must contain the following: - Title page clearly showing the link to the MP4 file. - Do not include your student ID anywhere in the file (since other students will view your presentation).

-• If the PDF is not submitted, the group will receive zero marks for the group presentation mark.
+- Presentation slides - It is easiest to have one speaker (one recording) per slide. - The last slide of PowerPoint must contain sources/references for your presentation. - The PowerPoint file must then be saved as a PDF file. - Please submit the PDF file to OWL Assignments. - One submission per group is sufficient; the contents will be analyzed for plagiarism by Turnitin.com. - You need to submit the PDF file because the file size cannot exceed 20MB for Turnitin.com. - o 10 points will be deducted from the presentation mark (total = 45 points) if the PDF is submitted late. - If the PDF is not submitted, the group will receive zero marks for the group presentation mark.

-- Presentation references:
+Presentation references: